Marina Tiefenthaler

 Principal Designer, Founder

-I believe that exceptional interiors are both beautiful and purposeful - spaces where every element serves a function and contributes to a greater sense of harmony.
-Thoughtful design should elevate the way we live, enriching daily rituals through balance, comfort, and understated elegance.
+I believe exceptional interiors are both beautiful and purposeful - spaces where every element serves a function and contributes to a greater sense of harmony.
+Thoughtful design should elevate the way we live, enriching daily routines through balance, comfort, and a sense of ease.

 “Good design is not the one where nothing is left to add; good design is the one where nothing is left to subtract.”